Lagrangian discretization of variational mean field games

 \section{The fully discrete problem}

-We now use a uniform time discretization $0,~\delta, ...,~M\delta=T$ to compute a fully discretized version of the energy $J$.
-Rather than writing heavy formulas for the new global energy, we change the subset upon which the minimization is done which allows for an energy almost identical to $\JD$.
-The lagrangian and potential parts are then the same as in $J$ and $\JD$, whereas the congestion term is approximated by a Riemann sum.
-This is mainly done to simplify computations, and any time-discretization of curves in $\Gamma$ which allows $\Wr$ bounds of the sort of \eqref{eq:approx1} and \eqref{eq:approx2} should also work here.
+We now use a uniform time discretization $0,~\delta, ...,~M\delta=T$ to compute a fully discretized version, with respect to space and time, of problem $\M$.
+Rather than writing heavy formulae for a new global energy, we will change the subset of $\Prob(\Gamma)$ upon which the minimization is done, allowing for an energy almost identical to $\JD$.
+The Lagrangian and potential parts will remain the same as in $J$ and $\JD$, whereas the congestion term will be approximated by a Riemann sum.
+This is mainly done in order to simplify computations, and any time-discretization of curves in $\Gamma$ which allows $\Wr$ bounds of the sort of \eqref{eq:approx1} and \eqref{eq:approx2} should also work here.